 Getting to grips with the technology

-For many people, measures to deal with the coronavirus outbreak have meant a sudden change in working habits, including working from home and working remotely.
+For many people, measures to deal with the coronavirus outbreak meant a sudden change in working habits, including working from home and working remotely.
 If you’re trying to get up to speed with IT, there are some resources that can help.

 If you’re starting at the very beginning, or helping someone else who doesn’t have much experience with technology, Learn My Way talks you through everything, beginning with how to turn your computer on.